-- (a) organising Board meetings and director attendance; - (b) ensuring that all Board-specific policies adopted by the Board are provided to, or made readily accessible to, all directors of the Corporation; - (c) monitoring compliance with Board-specific policy and procedures; - (d) coordinating the completion and despatch of the Board agenda and briefing materials; - (e) preparing minutes of meetings and resolutions of the Board and taking these to the chairperson for approval and circulation; - (f) circulating minutes from committee meetings to the Board; - (g) coordinating the despatch to directors of circular resolutions and recording the response from directors on such resolutions; and

-(h) safekeeping and use of the official seal of the Corporation as approved by the Board.
+- (a) organising Board meetings and director attendance; - (b) ensuring that all Board-specific policies adopted by the Board are provided to, or made readily accessible to, all directors of the Corporation; - (c) monitoring compliance with Board-specific policies and procedures; - (d) coordinating the completion and despatch of the Board agenda and briefing materials; - (e) preparing minutes of meetings and resolutions of the Board and taking these to the chair for approval and circulation. - (f) circulating minutes from committee meetings to the Board; - (g) coordinating the despatch to directors of circular resolutions and recording the response from directors on such resolutions; and - (h) safekeeping and use of the official seal of the Corporation as approved by the Board, including the Internal Instrument of Delegations, deeds of access to directors, and any other documents required by law to be signed under seal.